andyRon/andyron.github.com/README.md

 * _posts/

 All other files and directories are licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) unless explicitly stated.
-If you do use them, a link back to http://blog.lenage.com would beappreciated but is not required.